-- ✓ have all the required documents to enter the country - ✓ have bought your flight ticket - ✓ have booked accommodation - have familiarised yourself with the travel to Mikkeli and the public transportation needed to reach your accommodation - ✓ have packed all the documents used to apply to the studies - ✓ have packed your luggage according to the climate - ✓ have read and started all the necessary procedures in case you come to Finland with your children.
+- ✓ participate in the online orientation - ✓ have all the required documents to enter the country. - √ have bought your flight ticket - √ have booked accommodation - have familiarised yourself with the travel to Mikkeli and the public transportation needed to reach your accommodation - ✓ have packed all the documents used to apply to the foundation year programme - √ have packed your luggage according to the climate - ✓ have read and started all the necessary procedures described on page 15 in case you come to Finland with your children.